sarudalf3/DataSciencePython/README.md

 # DataSciencePython
-Data Science in Python course files, University of Michigan (In progress)
+Data Science in Python course files, University of Michigan